eldercare/doc-devcloud/00_introduction.rst

 Currently several cloud services are required to provide all the features a programming team would require for web development.
-This document describes one selection of cloud services which results in a flexible web programming configuration.
-Other, possibly better, choices may exist, but that is a discussion beyond the scope of this project.
+This document describes one selection of cloud services which results in a flexible web programming setup.
+Other, possibly better, choices may exist, but that discussion is beyond the scope of this guide.

 Services Developers Need
 =============================